GraceAKelly/IrisDataSetProject/README.md

 ---------------------------------------------------------------
 **Files In The Repository**

+*Irisdataset.py*
+Uses NumPy to calculate the mean, minimum, maximum and standard deviation of the Sepal Lenght, Sepal Width, Petal Lenght and Petal Width

 *Project.py*
 Uses pandas to attribute the 5 columns within the iris.csv file with relevant column headings - Sepal Length, Sepal Width, Petal Length, Petal Width and Class